Update: Want to gift an Xbox Series X or S this holiday season? Better buy it now.

 Check out Xbox Game Pass

 I'm not necessarily a fan of game subscription services, as I think it's generally better to own products rather than rent them indefinitely.
 But Xbox Game Pass is worth a look, even from the skeptics among us.
-Not only does this subscription service give you access to more than 100 Xbox games, but it also guarantees you access to first-party Microsoft titles the day they come out, no extra charge.
+Not only does this subscription service give you access to more than 400 games, but it also guarantees you access to first-party Microsoft titles the day they come out, no extra charge.
 The $15-per-month Xbox Game Pass Ultimate subscription also lets you play games on PC and Android devices, complete with cross-save functionality.
-It's worth signing up for a trial, at least.
+It's worth signing up for a trial (opens in new tab), at least.

 Manage your power options